Optimal Paired Comparison Experiments for Second-Order Interactions: Introduction

 \section{Introduction}

-Paired comparisons are closely related to experiments with choice sets of size two, which are widely used in many fields of applications like health economics, transportation economics and marketing to study people's or consumer's preferences towards new products or services where behaviors of interest involve qualitative responses \citep[see e.g.,][]{bradley1952rank} or quantitative responses \citep[see e.g.,][]{scheffe1952analysis}.
-This paper draws on the latter case of quantitative responses (so called conjoint analysis where responses are usually assessed on a rating scale) as frequently encountered in marketing research \citep{green1990conjoint}.
+Paired comparisons are similar to experiments with two options (alternatives), which are widely used in many fields of application such as health economics, transportation economics, education and marketing to study people's or consumers' preferences toward new products or services where behaviors of interest typically involve quantitative or qualitative responses \citep[see e.g.,] [] {scheffe1952analysis, green1990conjoint, grasshoff2003optimal}.
+The present paper draws on this situation of paired comparisons (so called conjoint analysis where responses are usually assessed on a rating scale or discrete choice experiment) as frequently encountered in practice.

-Typically, paired comparisons involve respondents choosing pairs of competing options (alternatives) in a hypothetical (occasionally real) setting which are generated by an experimental design, and are described by a number of attributes.
-Usually, in applications one may be interested in possible interactions between the attributes.
-For example, \citet{bradley1976treatment} considered an analysis for a $2^3$-factorial experiment on coffee preferences, where the three attributes were brew strength, roast color and coffee brand, and main effects, two- and three-attribute interactions were of special interest \citep[see also][]{el1978treatment}.
-This work serves as a motivation for the present paper where any of three of the attributes interact.
+Typically, in paired comparison experiments, respondents trade-off one alternative against the other (in a hypothetical or occasional real setting) which is generated by an experimental design, and are described by a number of attributes.
+Usually, in applications one may be interested in main effects as well as interactions between the attributes.
+For example, \citet{bradley1976treatment} considered an analysis of a factorial experiment on coffee preferences, where main effects plus two-attribute interactions plus three-attribute interactions were of special interest \citep[see also][]{el1978treatment, louviere2000stated}.
+An experiment in a food manufacturing research where interactions between three ingredients: a milk product, a starch product and an emulsifier were of interest can be found \citep{lewis1985paired}.
+A study that investigates the extent to which the policy of prioritizing life-extending end-of-life treatments over other types of treatment is consistent with the stated preferences of members of the general public, and which incorporates the corresponding situation of second-order (or three-attribute) interactions can be found \citep{shah2015valuing}.
+Moreover, \citet{elrod1992empirical} considered main effects and up to four-attribute interactions for a study on student's preferences for rental apartments.
+The present paper where any of three of the attributes interact is motivated by the aforementioned works.